12 Hidden iPhone Features You Never Knew About

 Get the desktop version

 Sometimes the mobile version of webpages is slightly different than the desktop version.
 If you’re used to the desktop version of certain sites, you can still access them from your iPhone.
 Just go to the page, hold down the refresh icon in the URL bar, and click Request Desktop Site.
+Keep learning and find out how to add widgets to your iPhone.

 Use it as a magnifying glass